-- 11. 'Brother' or 'Sister' includes: - a) All natural brothers and sisters, half-brother and sisters, adopted brothers and sisters, stepbrothers and sisters, foster brothers and sisters, whether or not they are living at the same address, and - b) The child of a parent's partner where that child lives for at least part of the week in the same family unit at the same address as the applicant. - 12 A 'Parent' means all natural parents, any person who is not a parent but has parental responsibility for the child or any adult with legal responsibility for the child. - 13 'Resident' A child is deemed to be resident at a particular address when he/she resides there for more than 50% of the school week. - 14 Parish Boundaries for the purposes of this Policy, parish boundaries are as shown on the attached map and will be applied to the admission arrangements for 2022-2023.
+- 9. 'Brother' or 'Sister' includes: - a) All natural brothers and sisters, half-brother and sisters, adopted brothers and sisters, stepbrothers and sisters, foster brothers and sisters, whether or not they are living at the same address, and - b) The child of a parent's partner where that child lives for at least part of the week in the same family unit at the same address as the applicant. - 10.
+A 'Parent' means all natural parents, any person who is not a parent but has parental responsibility for the child or any adult with legal responsibility for the child. - 11.
+'Resident' -Resident refers to the address where the child usually lives with a parent or carer, and will be the address provided in the Common Application Form ("CAF").
+The address provided must be the child's current permanent address at the time of application.